remcotak/react-star-wars/README.md

 ## Installation
 `yarn install` / `npm install`

 To view the application run `yarn start` / `npm start` in your console.
-This will the webpack dev server and open the application in your browser.
+This will start the webpack dev server and open the application in your browser.

 ## Notes
 This application is far from done.
 The base has been set but I will continue to be working on the application.